 Top of the page

-A popliteal nerve block is an injection (shot) of numbing medicine that helps keep your pain level lower after surgery.
-It's used for some surgeries on the foot or ankle.
+A popliteal nerve block is a shot of numbing medicine that blocks pain from the lower leg.
+It's used for some procedures on the foot or ankle.
 It can also help reduce pain after a procedure.

-The nerve block goes into the back of your knee, in the space called the popliteal fossa.
-The nerve block works by numbing the sciatic nerve, which runs down the back of your leg behind your knee.
+The nerve block goes into the back of the knee, in the space called the popliteal fossa.
+It works by numbing the sciatic nerve, which runs down the back of the leg behind the knee.

 Before a popliteal nerve block, you may get medicine to keep you relaxed and comfortable.